bhamrick/precision_system/README.md

 * 2♦️!
 Forcing, invitational or better
     * 2♥️ 4♥️s, minimum
     * 2♠️ 4♠️s, minimum
     * 2NT!
-Minimum, no shortness, no 4 card major
+Minimum, no 4 card major
     * 3♣️!
 Maximum with shortness, no 4 card major
         * 3♦️!
 Ask for shortness
             * 3♥️!
 Short hearts